Path-Check/Scoring-Service/README.md

 1. App gets EN Exposure Configuration from SERVER (`/v1/configuration`)
 2. App passes configuration to GAEN API
 3. GAEN runs exposure check and returns ExposureSummary
-4. (If matched_key_count: 0, discard, done)
+4. (If matchedKeyCount: 0, discard, done)

 5. App constructs modified ExposureSummary object using structure from /v1/score input:
-    1. Adds date_received (read comments in definition below)
+    1. Adds dateReceived (read comments in definition below)
-    2. Timezone_offset
+    2. timezoneOffset
-    3. Seq_no_in_day: this is saying it’s the n:th ExposureSummary we received today.
+    3. seqNoInDay: this is saying it’s the n:th ExposureSummary we received today.

 6. App sends new ExposureSummary, stores UnusedExposureSummaries to server
 7. Server returns Notification array (might be empty) with any new notifications, contains ExposureSummaries on which these notifications were based